Cooperatives, and Calcot is a cooperative, are a type of business organization.

 - Concern for community Voluntary and open membership

 Cooperatives are voluntary organizations, open to all able to use their services and willing to accept membership responsibilities, without gender, social, racial, political or religious discrimination.
 Cooperatives are democratic organizations, controlled by their members, who actively participate in setting policies and making decisions.
 Elected representatives are fully accountable to the membership.
 In primary cooperatives (such as Calcot), members have equal voting rights (each member has only one vote, regardless of member volume or participation).

 Members’ economic participation

-Members contribute equitably to, and democratically control the capital of the cooperative.
+Members contribute equitably to and democratically control cooperative financial capital.
 At least part of that capital is the common property of the cooperative.
 Members usually receive limited compensation, if any, on capital subscribed as a condition of membership.
 Members allocate surpluses for any or all of: developing the cooperative, possibly by setting up reserves, part of which at least would be indivisible; benefiting members in proportion to their transactions with the cooperative; and supporting activities approved by the membership.

 Autonomy and independence

 Cooperatives are autonomous, self-help organizations controlled by their members.
 If the cooperative enters into agreements with other organizations, including governments, or raise capital from external sources, it is done so on terms that ensure democratic control by the members to maintain their cooperative autonomy.